jundalisay/sp/content/en/social/economics/principles/part-1/chapter-02b.md

 6. Communication and Expresion
 7. Healthcare

 We call the desire to have these needs met as the **Demand Power** of force of demand.

+This force comes from fellow-feeling from the Positive Force, which is the opposite of selfishness from the Negative force.

 ## Gross National Happiness Index